MicrosoftDocs/dataexplorer-docs/kusto/management/security-roles.md

 :::moniker range="microsoft-fabric"
 > [!NOTE]
 > The security roles of `AllDatabasesAdmin`, `AllDatabasesViewer` can't be configured with security role management commands.
-They are inherited respectively by the `Admin` and `Viewer` roles.
+They are inherited respectively by the `Admin` and `Viewer` roles in the workspace.
 :::moniker-end
 ::: moniker range="azure-data-explorer"
 > [!NOTE]